dungzvu/dungzvu.github.io/_posts/2025-01-05-thoughts-on-conducting-research.md

 ### A simple example

 I asked `ChatGPT` to read through my writting and come up with an example in the field of Computer Science.
-While I don't focus on the correctness of the content, I find its understanding of the concepts and methods for conducting research quite impressive.
+While I don't focus on the correctness of it's thinking, I find `ChatGPT`'s understanding of the concepts and methods for conducting research is quite good.
+This might help you better understand the concepts.
 Let's take a look.

 ---